 ✔️ Is it mandatory to retain the printout of SBI PO application form?

-Yes, candidates must take the printout of the completely filled SBI PO application form as it is required at the time of document verification during the final selection process.
+Yes, candidates must take the printout of the filled SBI PO application form as it is required at the time of document verification during the final selection process.

 ✔️ Where can I find the call letters of SBI PO Prelims, Mains and GE-PI rounds?